charles-e/new-c2lem/src/books/_BIP/Mythos.md

 * <span meta="53.1@2025-08-08T20:33:48.822Z"></span> The birth of Dionysius - “The infant was suckled by the rain nymphs of Nysus;fn7 and, once weaned, was tutored by pot-bellied Silenus, who was to become his closest companion and follower – a kind of Falstaff to the young god’s Prince Hal.
 Silenus had his own train of followers too, the sileni – satyr-like creatures for ever associated with antic riot, rout and revelry.”

 * <span meta="57.5@2025-08-09T00:12:24.241Z"></span> solecism - mistake: “Like Ixion before him he made the mistake of abusing Zeus’s hospitality, in his case by returning from a banquet on Olympus with stolen ambrosia and nectar in his pockets.
 He also committed the unpardonable solecism of telling tales about the private lives and mannerisms of the gods, amusing his courtiers and friends with insolent mimicry and gossip.”

+* <span meta="63.7@2025-08-09T01:13:47.838Z"></span> catafalque - a framework to hold a coffin - “My dear,’ he said, drawing her to him, ‘I feel that soon I shall die.
+When I have breathed my last and my soul has fled what will you do?’
+‘I will do what must be done, my lord.
+I will wash and anoint you.
+I will place an obolus on your tongue so that you might pay the ferryman.
+We will stand guard seven days and seven nights over your catafalque.”

+* <span meta="63.1@2025-08-09T02:58:01.490Z"></span> corybantic: wild, hysterical “The next day Marsyas set off with his many followers to Lake Aulocrene.
+They had arranged to meet other satyrs there for a great feast at which Marsyas would play wild, corybantic dances of his own composition. ”